diskoverdata/diskover-docs/source_files/user_roles_and_auth.md

 <img src="images/image_user_auth_local_user_config.png" width="750">

+>Note: The passwords stored in web config file (Constants.php) are only used as the default initial passwords when first logging in to Diskover-Web.
+On first login, you will be asked to change the password and the password will be stored and encrypted in sqlite db and default password in web config will no longer be used.

 ___
 ### LDAP / Active Directory Authentication

-Diskover-Web supports authenticating users from Active Directory over Lightweight Directory Access Protocol.
+Diskover-Web supports authenticating users from Active Directory over Lightweight Directory Access Protocol (LDAP).
 LDAP integration can be used to authenticate users against a Microsoft Domain Controller (DC).

 The following information is required to configure LDAP authentication:

+**LDAP_LOGINS** - set to TRUE to enable and use ldap logins

-**LDAP HOST** - The URL to use to contact the DC, example: ldap://dc.diskoverdata.com
+**LDAP_HOST** - The URL to use to contact the DC, examples: ldap://dc.domain.com or ldaps://dc.domain.com

-**LDAP PORT** - Example: 389
+**LDAP_PORT** - Examples: 389 or 636

-**LDAP BASE DOMAIN** - The LDAP name space to use for queries, example: DC=diskoverdata, DC=com
+**LDAP_BASEDN** - The LDAP base domain name, example: dc=DOMAIN,dc=COM

-At least three AD groups should be established for Diskover:
+At least three AD groups should be established for Diskover and set in web config:
-1. Admin group
+1. Admin group added to **LDAP_ADMIN_GROUPS**
-2. User group
+2. User group added to **LDAP_USER_GROUPS**
-3. Task panel group
+3. Task panel group added to **LDAP_TASK_PANEL_GROUPS**

+>Note: at login, the ad/ldap user will be checked if they are in one of these above ad/ldap groups.
+If they are not in any of these groups, they will be denied access to log in.

 🔴 &nbsp;To configure AD / LDAP login authentication:
 ```